top of page

 Please DO NOT solicit the dog's affection

-Do not lean over them, pat their head, stare, or take their photo (staring is intimidating in doggie language and some dogs do not like a scary camera pointed at them).
+DO NOT lean over them, pat their head, stare, or take their photo (staring is intimidating in doggie language and some dogs do not like a scary camera pointed at them).
+Even confident dogs find a camera or cell phone staring at them uncomfortable.
 Instead, position yourself sideways and calmly pet them under their chin or side, count 1, 2, 3, and stop.
-Let them process and have the option to walk away or they may ask for more petting.
+Let them have the option to walk away or ask for more pets.
+Keep it short and sweet, especially at the beginning.

 Please DO NOT take your dog to the pet store